g-lee2/pig-dice-game/README.md

 Code: randomNumber();
 Expected Output: *random number*

+Describe: switchActivePlayer()

+Test: "It should change which player is rolling when you hit the hold button
+Code:  switchActivePlayer()
+Expected Output: player1 = true => player1 = false

 Describe:

-Test:
-Code:
-Expected Output: